 The preparation of financial statements and related disclosures in conformity with GAAP requires management to make estimates and assumptions that affect the reported consolidated amounts of assets and liabilities, including disclosure of contingent assets and liabilities at the date of the financial statements, and revenues and expenses during the period reported.
 Actual results could differ materially from those estimates under different assumptions or conditions.
-We have identified our investment valuation policy (which has been approved by our Board of Directors) as our most critical accounting policy, which is described in Note 2- Summary of Significant Accounting Policies in the accompanying notes to our Consolidated Financial Statements included elsewhere in this Quarterly Report.
+We have identified our investment valuation policy (which has been approved by our Board of Directors) as our most critical accounting policy, which is described in Note 2-Summary of Significant Accounting Policies in the accompanying notes to our Consolidated Financial Statements included elsewhere in this Quarterly Report.
 Additionally, refer to Note 3-Investments in our accompanying Notes to Consolidated Financial Statements included elsewhere in this Quarterly Report for additional information regarding fair value measurements and our application of Financial Accounting Standards Board Accounting Standards Codification Topic 820, "Fair Value Measurements and Disclosures."
-We have also identified our revenue recognition policy as a critical accounting policy, which is described in Note 2- Summary of Significant Accounting Policies to Consolidated Financial Statements in Out accompanying Notes to Consolidated Financial Statements and our application of Financial Accounting policy, which is described in Note 2- Summary of Significant Accounting Policies in our accompanying Notes to Consolidated Financial Statements and our application of second policy as a critical accounting policy, which is described in Note 2- Summary of Significant Accounting Policies in our accompanying Notes to Consolidated Financial Statements included elsewhere in Note 2- Summary of Significant Accounting Policies in our accompanying Notes to Consolidated Financial Statements included elsewhere and the second policy of Significant Accounting Polic
+We have also identified our revenue recognition policy as a critical accounting policy, which is described in Note 2-Summary of Significant Accounting Policies in our accompanying Notes to Consolidated Financial Statements included elsewhere in this Quarterly Report.